robvclarke/Portfolio-2-Javascript/README.md

 ![Desktop Screens](/assets/images/desktop_screens.png)

-The link to the Figma where I created the screens can be found here [Figma Design File](https://www.figma.com/file/JGjOtJ32DX9stmCM0YSNvB/Untitled?node-id=27%3A601497)
+The link to the Figma file where I created the screens for mobile and desktop can be found here [Figma Design File](https://www.figma.com/file/JGjOtJ32DX9stmCM0YSNvB/Untitled?node-id=27%3A601497)

 ## Sitemap, Features and Priority Guide